HappyLuckYesterday/react-hooks-react-router-code-along/README.md

-Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite soils view with a url.
-Enter __React Router__: a routing library for __React__ that allows us to link to specific urls then show or hide various components depending on which url is displayed.
+Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite soils view with a URL.
+Enter __React Router__: a routing library for __React__ that allows us to link to specific URLs then show or hide various components depending on which URL is displayed.
 As React Router's documentation states:

 > Components are the heart of React's powerful, declarative programming model.
 React Router is a collection of navigational components that compose